eizw/doner/README.md

 # Doner
-Donation app that automatically distributes funds from charity campaigns to providers using transparent linear fund transfer.
+Donation app that automatically distributes funds from charity campaigns to providers using transparent linear fund transfer and blockchain to record transactions for transparency.

 Submission for UMHackathon 2025\
 Group: Autowin\